rackerlabs/image_backup/README.md

 You may also enter them on the command line as arguments if you prefer:

     -h, --help          show this help message and exit

     --username USERNAME, -u USERNAME
                         The account's username

     --server-id SERVER_ID, -s SERVER_ID
                         The ID of the server to back up.
 You may specify this parameter multiple times to back up multiple servers.

     --retain RETAIN, -r RETAIN
                         Number of backups to retain

-    --persist, -p       Write the passed values for future runs
+    --persist, -p       Store the values specified in this call to be used as the default in future runs.

 ## Adding to cron

 To schedule the backup image creation, add a cron job.
 If you are unfamiliar with `cron`, it is a built-in utility for running programs at regular intervals.

+**You should have already run the script at least once** manually in order to establish your username, API key, server(s) to backup, and number of backup images to retain.

 To add a daily backup, run `crontab -e`, and add the following line: